Concentration inequalities for high-dimensional linear processes with dependent innovations: Linear processes with dependent innovations

-A simpler but interesting case occurs when the process $\{\X_t,\F_{t-1}\}$ is a martingale difference.
-In this case, we may work directly with Lemma \ref{l:bndmartingale}, instead of Theorem \ref{t:triplex}.
-Equivalently, we take $m=1$ and $\rho_m=0$ in Theorem \ref{t:bndlp}.
-As we have discussed in the previous section, it is equivalent to taking $\gamma\rightarrow\infty$ which yields better rates for $n$ and a tighter bound.
+\begin{remark}[Martingale difference] A simpler but interesting case occurs when the process $\{\X_t,\F_{t-1}\}$ is a martingale difference.
+We take $m=1$ and $\rho_m=0$ in Theorem \ref{t:bndlp}, which is equivalent to taking $\gamma\rightarrow\infty$, which produces rates for $n$ and a tighter concentration bound.

 \begin{corollary}[Concentration for linear processes on martingale differences] Let $\{\X_t = (X_{1t},...,X_{nt})' \}$ be a centred sub-Weibull($\alpha$) causal process taking values in $\R^n$, with sub-Weibull constant $c_{\psi_{\alpha}}$, and let $\{\F_t\}$ be an increasing sequence of $\sigma$-algebras such that $\X_t$ is $\F_t$ measurable, and assume that $\{\X_t,\F_{t-1}\}$ is a martingale difference process.